Fake news: Promotion of facts over emotions

+Technique rebuttal

+Because content rebuttal (presenting true facts to refute false information) does not always work, Lee McIntyre suggests the better method of technique rebuttal, in which faulty reasoning by deniers is exposed, such as cherry-picking data, and relying too much on fake experts.
+Deniers have a lot of information, but a deficit of trust in mainstream sources.
+McIntyre first builds trust by respectful exchange, listening carefully to their explanation without interrupting.
+Then he asks questions such as "What evidence would make you change your mind?" and "Why do you trust that source?"
+McIntyre has used his technique to talk to flat earthers, though he admits it may not work with hard-core deniers.

 Individual counteraction

 Individuals should confront misinformation when spotted in online blogs, even if briefly, otherwise they fester and proliferate.
 The person being responded to is probably resistant to change, but many other bloggers may read and learn from an evidence-based reply.
 A brutal example was learned by John Kerry during the US 2004 Presidential election campaign against George W. Bush.
 The right-wing Swift Boat Veterans for Truth falsely claimed that Kerry showed cowardice during the Vietnam War.
 Kerry refused to dignify the claims with a response for two weeks, despite being pummeled in the media, and this action contributed to his marginal loss to Bush.
 We should never assume any claim is too outrageous to be believed.